thebeebs/Content/how-to-create-an-awesome-scrolling-navigation-using-jquery.md

 title: How to Create an Awesome Scrolling Navigation using jQuery
 authors:
 - thebeebs
-intro: 'I was looking over the [.net award](http://www.the...'
+intro: I was looking over the [.net award](http://www.the...
 types:
 - shorts
 categories: